qorix-group/process_description/process/folder_templates/tools/tool_verification_report_template.rst

 [Describe here how to install the tool]

 .. tip::
-   May add where is the tool located?
+   May add where is the tool located

-   May add how the tool is configured in order to be used in safe/secure way?
+   May add how the tool is configured in order to be used in safe/secure way

-   May add access/usage protection required?, execution authority required?
+   May add access/usage protection required, execution authority required

 Integration
 ~~~~~~~~~~~
 [Describe here how to integrate the tool in existing toolchain]

 .. tip::
-   May add how the tool works together with other tools?
+   May add how the tool works together with other tools

 Environment
 ~~~~~~~~~~~